phpCedu/micro-service-framework/readme.markdown

 * Are there others?

 How to Evolve a Schema
-    Add new fields with validation.
+    Add new fields to your service definition, with types if using the SimpleServiceValidator.
 If you need to drastically change the types allowed on an existing field, it's probably best to simply add a new field and deprecate the old one.
 That way a human looking at the field names doesn't get confused, and quite frankly, this framework doesn't keep track of field versions so there's no way to validate using the older method an old client might be expecting.

-thoughts: I just realized that an old client might not expect a new authentication filter.
-Framework and schema evolution doesn't address this.

 Requirements
 ====

 PHP 5.3.0 or greater

 Usage
 ====